antwan1/Task-Manager-project/README.md

 [2] 13-10-2020 11:00
 @manmohansingh -
-    Adding few components to the Project panel, making the window auto adjust the panels on resizing the window.
+    Adding few components to the Project panel, making the window auto adjust the panels on resizing the window by overriding the pre-defined library paintComponents and paint functions.

+[3] 13-10-2020 20:55
+@manmohansingh -
+    Added "Task Details" panel to the left column.